kamilashi/kamilashi.github.io/_posts/2025-05-07-kaiko-project-5-gameplay.md

 *The linear progress is rendered with the yellow bar, while the blended progress is rendered with the green one.
 There is also a 20% progress VFX event.
 Switch model by [Clemens Petri](https://miesepetri.artstation.com/), animations by [Phi Kernbach](https://hirngespinst.artstation.com/)*.

-## Boss Fight
+<h2 id="boss-fight">Boss Battle</h2>

-During the development, I was responcible for a few enemy units.
-Adding an enemy unit into the runtime involved creating and setting up its entity template, requesting the missing animations and implementing custom logic inside the enemy behavior stripts.
+During development, I took ownership of several enemy units.
+Adding a new enemy into the runtime involved creating and setting up its entity template, requesting any missing animations, and implementing custom logic within the enemy behavior scripts.
 The behavior scripting environment was provided by Tobias Opfermann.
-For this post, I singled out the boss unit, due to its unique design and a high level of interdisciplinary complexity.
+I've chosen to highlight the boss unit, due to its unique design and the high level of interdisciplinary complexity it required.
+In addition to the boss, the video example contains a separate feature I was responsible for - **ground surface types that apply buff/debuff status effects when walked on**.

 Apart from the 2 health-stages and their attacks, the design incorporated the surroundings of the boss arena.
-Part of the battle logic I implemented resided in the level scripts, level scripting environment provided by [Markus Wall](https://portfolio.rpg-hacker.de/).
+Part of the boss battle logic I implemented resided inside the level scripts; the level scripting environment provided by [Markus Wall](https://portfolio.rpg-hacker.de/).
+This battle required a temporary spawn of damaging areas, which I implemented as a standalone re-usable feature.
 The VFX were created by [Adrian Vögtle](https://exaii.artstation.com/) and [Alexandra Anokhina](https://pyrrhulla.xyz/), boss animations outsourced from Metricminds.
-Player combat system created by [Pascal Scheuber](https://pascalscheuber.wixsite.com/portfolio).
+Player combat system created by [Pascal Scheuber](https://pascalscheuber.wixsite.com/portfolio), whip traversal by [Manuela Schildknecht](https://schildka.github.io/).

 <iframe src="https://player.vimeo.com/video/1086475744?badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479" width="720" height="405" frameborder="0" allow=" fullscreen; picture-in-picture" allowfullscreen></iframe>
-*The battle features a special arena-wide attack, where the boss becomes invincible and "summons" the trees which have to be destroyed before the attack ends.
+*The battle includes a special arena-wide attack in which the boss becomes invincible and "summons" trees that must be destroyed before the attack ends.
 If the player manages to do so, the boss becomess stunned, otherwise the player gets damaged by the explosion.
-The video shows both outcomes (fail ; success).*
+The video shows both outcomes (failure and success), as well as a special ground surface - lava-like terrain around the arena - that applies a status effect to the player.*